 They say that the most important meal is breakfast…

-Don’t eat all of this:) Choose what you like.
+Don’t eat all of this ⇓ but choose what you prefer.

 - Eggs (boiled, scrambled or over easy)